christiangerbig/creative-gallery-client/README.md

 ## Description

-This is my portfolio to show my projects.
+This is my portfolio to present all my projects and another exercise to apply my React knowledge.

 ## User Stories